CraigStuntz/CraigStuntz.github.io/drafts/2020-02-18-equality-is-hard.markdown

 might consider using a different data type, such as a fixed precision decimal number.

 So why do programming languages offer `==` comparisons on a type when they can't support it?
-Well, because they offer `==` on _any_ type, it works on most of them, and they just shrug about the rest and chastize programmers for not knowing which language feature they should not use.
+Well, because they offer `==` on _every_ type, it works on most of them, and they just shrug about the rest and chastize programmers for not knowing which language feature they should not use.

 Not every programming language, mind you.
 Standard ML doesn't offer `=` comparisons on reals.
 It's a compiler